nepster-web/php-mlm-matrix/README.md

 ![demo](./doc/images/view.png "")

-After the matrix is filled, user at level 1 receives a reward and the matrix itself is divided into several matrices. (depends on matrix pow, for example the cubic matrix will be divided into 3 new matrices).
+After the matrix is filled, user at level 1 receives a reward and the matrix itself is divided into several matrices (depends on matrix pow, for example the cubic matrix will be divided into 3 new matrices).
-After that, new matrices are waiting to be filled and the cycle repeats.
+After that, new matrices wait for filling and cycle is repeated.

 Install